Embodied Listening®: Trusting the Wisdom of Direct Experience

 This highly experiential workshop is held within a safe and supportive environment and includes periods of meditation, exploration of the felt sense, gentle hands-on bodywork, sharing together and humor.

 Hope Martin has taught the Alexander Technique for 33 years, trained Alexander teachers for two decades at the American Center for the Alexander Technique, and operates Hope Martin Studio in New York City.
-She is a Meditation Instructor and a Focusing trainer.
+She is a Meditation Instructor, Focusing trainer, and a close student of Pema Chodron.
 Her particular passion is in helping her students discover how easeful, upright posture is an expression of their human dignity, confidence, and innate wakefulness.
 To learn more about Hope’s work, visit hopemartinstudio.com and read her article co-authored with David Rome, “Are You Listening?” published in the Shambhala Sun.